Update: MWC 2017 is just days away and there are a whole heap of phones, tablets and wearables we're expecting to see at the show.

-MWC is the world’s biggest phone show, and this year it’s happening from February 27 to March 2, so there’s not long to wait.
+MWC 2017, or Mobile World Congress 2017 to give it its full name, is the world’s biggest phone show, and this year it’s happening from February 27 to March 2, so there's really not long to wait.

-Many of 2017’s most high-profile handsets are likely to be announced over the course of the show, including the Samsung Galaxy S8 and LG G6; but it’s not just phones that we’ll see, with tablets, smartwatches and more likely to be on show too.
+Many of 2017’s most high-profile handsets are likely to be announced over the course of the show, including the Sony Xperia X2, Huawei P10 and LG G6; but it’s not just phones that we’ll see, with tablets, smartwatches and more likely to be on show too.

 We’ve collected all the news, rumors and speculation on what we’re expecting to see at MWC 2017, so read on below for our constantly updated guide to what to expect – and what we want to see.